 Do you have a blender?
 A grocery store nearby?
 If you do, you can make a tonic for the immune system very, very easily.
-This is an old recipe, and I’ve seen it called many things.
+This is an old recipe, and I’ve seen it called many things, including Fire Cider.
 I’ve always called it Immune Tonic.
 That seems to describe it perfectly.
 It destroys bacteria, viruses, and fungi on contact.
-Colds and flu (all flu, including swine flu) are caused by viruses, not bacteria, though bacteria can cause secondary infections, such as pneumonia.
+Colds and flu and, of course, COVID-19, are caused by viruses, not bacteria, though bacteria can cause secondary infections.
 Fungi cause fungus infections, such as fingernail and toenail fungus, athlete’s foot, and candida.

 Step three: Pour some vinegar into a blender and add equal quantities of each of the five vegetables.
-If you add part at a time, you can be sure you have just enough vinegar in the blender to make the blending easy.
-(You want to have a large proportion of vegetables to liquid).
+Be sure you have just enough vinegar in the blender to make the blending easy.
+(You want to end up with a large proportion of vegetables to liquid).

 Step four: Pour the whole thing into one or more jars with lids (mason jars are great).
 Leave enough space in the jars so you can shake the contents.
-Place a plastic baggie or piece of plastic over the top of the jar before putting on the lid, to keep the lid clean.
+Place a plastic baggie or piece of plastic over the top of the jar before putting on the lid, to keep the lid clean, since vinegar may eventually corrode the metal of the lid.

 Step five: Screw on the lid and try shaking the jar.
-It should shake in a liquid way, and should not say, “Thump, thump,” which it will do if it’s too dry.
+It should shake in a liquid way.
+It should not say, “Thump, thump,” which it will do if it’s too dry.
 It should say, “Slosh, slosh.”
-Add vinegar if it is thumping.
+Add more vinegar if it is thumping.
+If necessary, use more jars.

 Step seven: Every day, preferably several times a day, shake the bottles.
 Add more vinegar if needed to keep them sloshing.

-Step eight: After 10 days to 2 weeks, or even longer, the tonic will be ready to use.
+Step eight: After 10 days to 2 weeks, the tonic will be ready to use.
 However, if someone is sick, go ahead and use it immediately.
 It just gets better and better while it soaks.

-1. You can strain it, using a strainer lined with a cloth, then squeeze the cloth-wrapped vegetables to get the most liquid out of them.
-In that case, you can still use the vegetables as well, for example, as a condiment with meat.
+1. You can strain it.
+Use a strainer lined with a cloth; then squeeze the cloth-wrapped vegetables to get the maximum liquid out of them.
+In that case, you can still eat the vegetable mash as well – for example, as a condiment for meat, or mixed into soup or stew.

-2. You can just eat it, as is, a combination of mashed vegetables and liquid.
+2. You can eat it, as is – a combination of mashed vegetables and liquid.

 4. You can add healthy sweetener, and keep it in the refrigerator.